nsanahmohammed/Eventify/README.md

 App Name: Eventify
 Group Members: Sanah Mohammed, Amy Mehta, Zeva Siddiqui

-App features
+Project Goals and Features:

+The primary goal of Eventify is to provide users with a seamless platform to discover, share, and engage with various events happening around them.
+The key features of Eventify include:

-1. Event Feed: Users will be able to browse through a feed of events posted by other users.
-Each event card will display details such as the event name, date, time, location, and a brief description.
+1. Event Discovery: Users can easily browse through a feed of events posted by other users based on their location and interests.

-2. Event Posting: Users can create and post their own events to share with others.
-When creating an event, users will input details such as the event name, date, time, location, description, and possibly a cover image.
+2. Event Creation: Users have the ability to create and post their own events, allowing them to share their experiences with others.

-3. Calendar Integration: Eventify will integrate with the user's calendar app, allowing them to easily add events from the feed to their personal calendar.
-This feature enhances the user experience by providing a seamless way to keep track of upcoming events.
+3. Calendar Integration: Eventify seamlessly integrates with the user's calendar app, enabling them to add events from the feed to their personal calendar with just a few taps.

-4. Friend Interaction: Users can add friends within the app and receive notifications about events posted by their friends.
-This encourages social interaction and fosters a sense of community within the platform.
+4. Social Interaction: Users can connect with friends within the app and receive notifications about events posted by their friends.
+This fosters social engagement and encourages users to participate in events together.

-5. Commenting and Feedback: Users can leave comments and feedback on events they attend.
-This feature enables users to share their experiences, ask questions, and provide valuable insights to event organizers and other attendees.
+5. Commenting and Feedback: Event attendees can leave comments and feedback on events they attend, providing valuable insights to event organizers and enhancing the overall event experience for everyone.